GARLIC: GPT-Augmented Reinforcement Learning with Intelligent Control for Vehicle Dispatching: A Dataset

-We use two datasets located in Manhattan and Hangzhou, and the road networks of these two cities are shown in Figure \ref{fig:rdmap}.
+We use two datasets located in Manhattan\footnote{https://data.cityofnewyork.us/Transportation/2018-Yellow-Taxi-Trip-Data/t29m-gskq/about\_data} and Hangzhou\footnote{Prviate dataset.
+To protect data copyright, we will share the full dataset through academic collaboration only.}, and the road networks of these two cities are shown in Figure \ref{fig:rdmap}.
 The statistics of datasets we used in this paper are listed in Table \ref{tab:1}.
 In the first dataset, we collect trajectories from 350 taxis within 4 hours and all car-hailing orders in this period that indicate the start and end locations.
 As for the second dataset, we collect trajectories from 9041 taxis within 1 month and also all car-hailing orders in this period.
 For all datasets, we partition the training, validation, and test sets in a 6:3:1 ratio based on chronological order.